 Use fresh potable water for your aquarium.
 If you use tap water, ensure it is free from chlorine compounds.

 Fill the tank with water slowly.
 First, fill half of the tank and check for any leaks.
 If everything is okay at the mid-stage, proceed further slowly.
 If any leakage is found, it is better to get the tank replaced.
 It is not wise to accept a repaired leaky tank.

 Have you ever heard about the nitrogen cycle in a fish tank?
 It is a biochemical process that takes place in aquariums and is significantly decisive for healthy aquariums.
 Well, let’s explore a little deeper into this process.

 In aquariums, biological wastes are unavoidable, and they come from fish poops, rotten food leftovers, and dead plant matter.
 Organic scraps decompose to form acutely toxic ammonia.

 The presence of a trace amount of ammonia can kill your fish.
 But a nitrogen cycle helps the fish tank get rid of ammonia by converting it into nitrates, and some beneficial bacteria catalyze the full process.

-In a traditional cycling process, fishkeepers add some hardy fish in an immature aquarium.
+In a traditional cycling process, fishkeepers add some hardy fish to an immature aquarium.
 Fish wastes produce ammonia and promote growing bacteria colonies naturally.

 This process imposes tremendous stress on fish, and often newly bought hardy fish die.
-You’ll be surprised to know that the starter fish are sometimes named as suicide fish.
+You’ll be surprised to know that the starter fish are sometimes named suicide fish.
 People actually bring them to sacrifice!